BachDo17/InverseMOBO/README.md

-Run MOBO_Run.m in each folder to obtain optimization results for the corresponding problem.
+Run MOBO_Run.m in each folder for the solution to the corresponding problem.